Prathamesh-Shanbhag/Prathamesh-Shanbhag/README.md

 ---

 Hi, I'm [Prathamesh Shanbhag](https://prathamesh-shanbhag.hashnode.dev/), a passionate self-taught Front-End Web Developer.
 I wouldn't like to align myself to one particular field of technology, because I partake/have interest in multiple kinds.
 I am proficient in languages like HTML, CSS, Javascript, Flutter.
-Also on the flip side, I like to dabble in fields of unknown frameworks, new technologies and languages like Python, Computer Vision, Google Cloud Platform(GCP), Android App Development, Microsoft Azure, Machine Learning, Back-End Development..
+Also on the flip side, I like to dabble in fields of unknown frameworks, new technologies and languages like Python, Computer Vision, Android App Development, Microsoft Azure Services, Machine Learning, Back-End Development..

 I am also an open-source enthusiast and maintainer.
 I have learned a lot from the open-source community!